ForestAdmin/agent-nodejs/docs/agent-customization/fields/computed.md

 ### Adding a field fetching data from an API

-Let's imagine that we want to check if the email address of our users are deliverable.
+Let's imagine that we want to check if the email address of our users is deliverable.
 We can use a verification API to perform that work.

 ```javascript